gerdenvik/tgcf/Install-and-run-using-docker.md

 It is assumed that you are familiar with basic `docker` commands.
 Docker should be properly installed and running in your system.

-- Make sure you have understood how `tgcf` is run by passing certain variables via [command-line options](https://github.com/aahnik/tgcf/wiki/CLI-usage) or by setting them as [environment variables](https://github.com/aahnik/tgcf/wiki/Environment-Variables).
-- Read about [`tgcf.config.yml`](https://github.com/aahnik/tgcf/wiki/How-to-configure-tgcf-%3F) to know how you can configure `tgcf`

 ## Install